Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_search.md

 which can be either all children when using search, or just the immediate children when using a collection.

+For more info, see [Searching and filtering Items in OneDrive](https://dev.onedrive.com/items/search.htm).

 ### Prerequisites
 The following **scopes** are required to execute this API:

+  * onedrive.readonly

 ### HTTP request
 <!-- { "blockType": "ignored" } -->